-Risk of injury if the user is not properly secured within the mobility device
+There is a risk of injury if the user is not properly secured within the mobility device

-- Even if the mobility device is fitted with a posture belt, this is no substitute for a proper safety belt which complies with ISO 10542 in the transport vehicle.
+- Even if the mobility device is fitted with a postural belt, this is no substitute for a proper safety belt which complies with ISO 10542 in the transport vehicle.
 Always use the safety belt installed in the transport vehicle. - Safety belts must be in contact with the user's body.
 They must not be held at a distance from the user's body using parts of the mobility device such as armrests or wheels. - Safety belts must be pulled as tightly as possible without causing the user discomfort. - Safety belts must not be positioned while twisted. - Ensure that the third seat belt anchorage point is not fixed directly to the vehicle floor, but to one of the vehicle uprights.

-Risk of injury during use of the mobility device as a vehicle seat if a headrest is wrongly adjusted or not installed
+Risk of injury if the mobility device is used as a vehicle seat without a headrest